AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-by-seller-workflow.md

 ### Send the negotiable quote to the buyer

-Now that the seller has updated the quote, it must be sent to the buyer.
-The buyer will then be able to either accept the offer and begin the checkout process, or request further negotiations.
+After completing updates to the quote, the seller can submit the quote to the buyer for review, including any relevant comments.
+Then, the buyer can either accept the offer and begin the checkout process, or request further negotiations.

 This call places the quote in the `submitted_by_admin` state.
+In the interface, the buyer quote status is `Updated`.
+The seller quote status is `Submitted`.
+At this point, the quote is locked and can be updated only by the buyer.

 **Headers:**